devopsyuva/terraform-deep-dive/T02-Terraform-resources/02-Terraform-resources-behavior/02-resource-meta-arguments/01-depends_on/README.md

 # depends_on demo creation flow
+- Create key to ssh into instance from our machine in AWS console
 - Create VPC
 - Create Subnets (Public and Private)
 - Create Internet Gateway and attach it to VPC